Pudendal Neuralgia - Severe Pelvic Pain - Symptoms, Treatments

 Laparoscopic/robotic procedures are less invasive, but they do not offer as good access to Alcock’s canal as transgluteal procedures do.
 It may be effective in cases where the nerve compression is limited to a small area, but the location of the compression may be difficult to determine prior to surgery.

-Overall, the results of surgery show that the majority of patients have significantly decreased pain and benefit from pudendal nerve decompression procedures.
+Overall, the surgery results show that most patients have significantly decreased pain and benefit from pudendal nerve decompression procedures.

 AZZCCPP - Pudendal Neuralgia - View of the pudendal nerve through the microscope (nerve in the blue rubber band—vessel loop)View of the pudendal nerve through the microscope (nerve in the blue rubber band—vessel loop)